Keyword search: 179 records shown

 Domains: Clinical practice, Professionalism

-In this episode, Michelle Hanratty explores the risk of glaucoma being undetected in those patients that have undergone laser vision correction with consultant ophthalmologist Imran Masood.
-Paddy Gunn, hospital optometrist, explains how to approach borderline cases to ensure appropriate referral and how to reassure patients that have not had their routine glaucoma monitoring appointments during the COVID-19 pandemic.
+In this episode, Michelle Hanratty discusses the risk of glaucoma going undetected in patients who have undergone laser vision correction, with consultant ophthalmologist Imran Masood.
+Hospital optometrist Paddy Gunn then explains how to manage borderline cases to ensure appropriate referral, and how to reassure patients who have missed routine glaucoma monitoring appointments during the COVID-19 pandemic.

 Topics: Glaucoma, Referrals, Intraocular pressure, Laser vision correction.